krishaamer/green-filter-research/research/literature/finance.md

 -   Peng et al. (2023) finds that the Carbon Disclosure Project has been a crucial tool to empower ERP in Chinese auto-producers.

+-   Thukral & Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.

 ***Design implications:** ERP and CDP data should be part of Green Filter.*

 ## Finance {#finance}